Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

 \begin{remark}[The confession is a declaration of internal inexpressibility at the dimension] Definitions~\ref{def:construction} and~\ref{def:confession} together with Proposition~\ref{prop:construction-confession} establish that construction and confession methods are exclusive and structurally distinct.
 This remark records a further reading of the confession side.
-Calling the wrapper dimension \emph{inert} under the Arts and Giesl license is not a neutral bookkeeping move.
-It is a formal declaration, ratified by an external metatheorem, that the base proof language cannot internally resolve this dimension.
-In the vocabulary of operational inexpressibility (Definition~\ref{def:op-incomplete}): the dimension is present, its value is determinate, no derivable statement of the base language both depends on it and constrains the target verdict, and the external license then ratifies the admission that the language is operationally inexpressive there.
-The structural parallel to G\"odel is exact at this level.
-G\"odel's system admits, under an external reflection principle, that it cannot internally derive its own consistency; the dependency-pair framework admits, under the Arts and Giesl license, that the base direct-aggregation language cannot internally resolve the step-argument dimension.
-Both admissions take the form of an external license to cross a boundary that the internal language cannot cross on its own.
-This is what gives ``confession'' in ``confession method'' its precise proof-theoretic content: a formal dimension-level admission of internal inexpressibility, externally ratified. \end{remark}
+Calling the wrapper dimension \emph{inert} under the Arts and Giesl license is a formal declaration rather than a neutral bookkeeping move: an external metatheorem ratifies that internal resolution of this dimension lies beyond the base proof language.
+In the vocabulary of operational inexpressibility (Definition~\ref{def:op-incomplete}): the dimension is present, its value is determinate, every derivable statement of the base language either ignores it or leaves the target verdict unconstrained, and the external license then ratifies the admission that the language is operationally inexpressive there.
+The structural parallel to G\"odel is literal at this level.
+G\"odel's system admits, under an external reflection principle, that internal derivation of its own consistency lies beyond it; the dependency-pair framework admits, under the Arts and Giesl license, that internal resolution of the step-argument dimension lies beyond the base direct-aggregation language.
+Both admissions take the form of an external license to cross a boundary that the internal language leaves uncrossed.
+This is what gives ``confession'' in ``confession method'' its proof-theoretic content: a formal dimension-level admission of internal inexpressibility, externally ratified. \end{remark}